coffeemug/defstartup/_drafts/productivity.md

 My personal view on networking/area-of-luck meetings (and conferences) is that they're amplifiers of your work.
-If you're doing something important, you'll ave lots of fun meeting people.
+If you're doing something important, you'll have lots of fun meeting people.
 On the other hand, if your work is mediocre, meetings will go nowhere.
 So important work comes first.